metro under construction

 that the light rail was too expensive, It was replaced with what is now a successful Bus Rapid Transit corridor.

 In January 2010, the Nigerian government announced that the Blue Line would be built, 27.5 km of smokin heavy rail.
 The above ground line will run in the medium of the Badagry Expressway, also under construction.
 Later, a 13 station north-south Red Line was added to the project.
 The Red Line will share three stations with the Blue Line, and then branch off on to an existing Nigerian Railway corridor.
-The Blue Line is currently under construction, and is expected to use "pre-owned" Toronto subway cars.
+The Blue Line is currently under construction, and will use "pre-owned" Toronto subway cars.
+Phase One is scheduled to open in June 2013.

 According to this